 Bioavailability is the measurement of how much of the CBD actually gets into the bloodstream.

-One mentioned advantage of taking CBD through the skin is it offers a constant dose infusion over a period of time, without having a peak in concentration.
+One mentioned advantage of taking CBD through the skin is it offers a constant dose infusion over some time, without having a peak in concentration.

 New methods of administering CBD via the skin are in research and development such as using microneedles, patented solutions, and different gel concentrations.